Skip to main content

 Technical Analysis

-CVE-2025-23355 is a vulnerability classified under CWE-427 (Uncontrolled Search Path Element) affecting NVIDIA Nsight Graphics for Windows.
-The flaw resides in an ngfx component where the application improperly handles the search path for DLLs, allowing an attacker to perform DLL hijacking.
-This attack involves placing a malicious DLL in a location that the application searches before the legitimate DLL, causing the malicious code to be loaded and executed.
-Exploitation requires local access with low privileges and user interaction, such as tricking a user into launching the vulnerable application with a malicious DLL present.
-Successful exploitation can lead to arbitrary code execution, escalation of privileges, tampering with data, and denial of service conditions.
-The vulnerability affects all versions prior to Nsight Graphics 2025.3, with no patches currently linked but expected in future releases.
-The CVSS v3.1 base score is 6.7, reflecting medium severity, with attack vector local (AV:L), attack complexity high (AC:H), privileges required low (PR:L), user interaction required (UI:R), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-No known exploits are reported in the wild as of the publication date.
-The vulnerability highlights the risks of DLL search path manipulation in development tools that are widely used in graphics and game development environments.
+CVE-2025-23355 is a vulnerability classified under CWE-427 (Uncontrolled Search Path Element) found in NVIDIA Nsight Graphics for Windows.
+The flaw resides in an ngfx component where the application improperly controls the search path for DLLs, allowing an attacker to place a malicious DLL in a location that the application will load instead of the legitimate one.
+This DLL hijacking can lead to arbitrary code execution within the context of the application.
+Exploitation requires the attacker to have local access with limited privileges and to convince a user to interact with the vulnerable application.
+The attack complexity is high due to these requirements.
+Successful exploitation can result in privilege escalation, data tampering, and denial of service, impacting confidentiality, integrity, and availability.
+The vulnerability affects all versions prior to Nsight Graphics 2025.3, and no patches are currently linked, indicating users should monitor NVIDIA advisories closely.
+The CVSS v3.1 score is 6.7, reflecting medium severity, with attack vector local, attack complexity high, privileges required low, and user interaction required.
+No known exploits have been reported in the wild yet, but the potential impact on development environments and graphics debugging workflows is significant.

 Potential Impact